robertveloso/qdrant-operator/README.md

 - The operator works in cluster mode with leader elections, ensuring high availability.
 - The operator allows to create instant and scheduled snapshots and store them in any S3-compatible storage.

+## 🎯 Design Philosophy

+This operator is a **Kubernetes-native Qdrant database operator**, focused on lifecycle management using standard Kubernetes resources.
+It is designed to be:

+- **Simple and predictable**: Uses standard Kubernetes patterns (StatefulSets, Services, PVCs)
+- **Self-contained**: No external control-plane dependencies; everything runs within your cluster
+- **Kubernetes-native**: Leverages K8s primitives and follows Kubernetes best practices
+- **User-controlled**: Users configure resources, scheduling, and scaling; the operator applies the desired state

+### How it differs from Qdrant Cloud Operator

+The Qdrant Cloud Operator includes a SaaS control-plane with features like automatic shard rebalancing, billing, and SLA enforcement.
+This operator focuses on **database lifecycle management** within Kubernetes, leaving advanced orchestration to the user or external tools.

+**Key differences**:

+- **This operator**: Self-hosted, Kubernetes-native, full user control
+- **Cloud Operator**: SaaS-managed, cloud control-plane, automated orchestration

+For detailed scope and design decisions, see [SCOPE.md](docs/SCOPE.md).
+For a feature-by-feature comparison, see [Comparison with Qdrant Cloud Operator](docs/comparison.md).

 ### 🔨 Installation

 To run the operator you need Kubernetes version 1.26+.